boardroom-insights-meeting-nikita-compliance-firm-dates

 Impact:

-Updated nutrient thresholds determine whether a product can use the “healthy” claim.
+Updated nutrient thresholds determine whether products may lawfully use the “healthy” claim, requiring revised formulation analysis and label substantiation.

 “Healthy” Labeling Rule